uncopied/blog/content/en/about/_index.md

 We use recent human inventions to make chirographs practical again : barcode, qrcode and the latest (greener) generation of blockchain technology.

+{{< figure src="/blog/images/uncopied_tallystick_quintuplicate_chirograph_crop.png" title="UNCOPIED quintuplicate chirograph." >}}

-Our certificates are designed to outlive us : the tally stick provides physical uniqueness to a label and four certificate copies.
-ME, YOU and US receive a physical copy of the document.
+Our certificates are designed to outlive us.
+The quintuplicate chirograph provides physical uniqueness to a label and four certificate copies, printed on a single sheet of paper.
+The document can of any size : limitations of the chirographs are overcome by the use of IPFS and the blockchain.
+Each contracting party (the author, the buyer, UNCOPIED and the long term archiver) receive a physical copy of the document.
 UNCOPIED certificates are archived with the highest level of physical security available.
-All source digital objects are stored on IPFS, a redundant digital archive.
+Source digital objects are stored on IPFS, a redundant digital archive.
 Art object identifiers are stored both with UNCOPIED and on the blockchain as a unique asset (also known as NFT - non fungible token).

 On [UNCOPIED.ORG](https://uncopied.org), you can issue your own certificate and NFTs.
 Every creator can make ORIGINAL truely UNIQUE.

 If you like this project, please contribute to our [OpenCollective](https://opencollective.com/uncopied), all funding will go to finance our IPFS infrastructure and some open source development.